aaarne/epfl-mcmc-project/README.md

 | `method` | the algorithm to use.
 One of `simple`, `adaptive`, `glauber`|
 | `schedule` | the simulated annealing schedule type.
 One of `linear`, `exponential`, `logarithmic`.
 Note this property holds for beta, not for the temperature.|

 The important part in this script are the functions implementing the several algorithms for solving the problem.
-The __mcmc__ function provides the option of selecting between three different algorithms:
+The `mcmc` function provides the option of selecting between three different algorithms:
-- a simple Metropolis-Hastings chain,
+- a Metropolis-Hastings chain with naïve beta-scheduling,
-- an adaptive Metropolis-Hastings chain
+- a Metropolis-Hastings chain with adaptive beta-scheduling,
 - and Glauber dynamics.

 Moreover, we can also choose between three schedules for the simulated annealing: linear, exponential and logarithmic.
 Let us describe the MCMC algorithms: